-The Pitlochry Bungee Jump is run by Highland Fling Bungee.
-It is the UK’s first static bungee jump.
+The Pitlochry Bungee Jump is the UK’s first static bungee jump.
 Jumping from a specially constructed bungee jump platform suspended under the Garry Bridge, 40 metres (132feet) above the River Garry.
 There are spectacular views up the historic Pass of Killiecrankie.

 The Pilochry Bungee Jump video (below) lets you see what happens from start to finish when to choose a bungee jump:-

 A short video on the NEW Highland Fling Bungee Bridge Swing

 ALSO watch Adam Flint bungee jump using his mountain bike ( 2mins 17secs)

 The whole Pitlochry Bungee Jump experience takes about an hour.
 From booking in, to being transported to the bridge and bungee platform.

 A waist Harnesses that suits waists from 40cm (15.7 inches) to 125cm (49.2 inches), is fitted.
 The minimum age limit is 14 years old, over 65’s require a letter from their doctor.
 The maximum weight limit is 150kg or 23.6 stone.
 Always wear sensible clothing and footwear.
 Spectators are welcome.